littlehumps/dnd-hmv-notes/content/Heavy Metal Vagabonds/Wren.md

 Wren has a list of rules which we don't currently know who she was given these by.
 Wren first shared these rules with [[Swamp Potato]].

-In [[The Green Shaft]] brothel, whilst under the influence of a drink that [[Scouse]] spiked, [[Wren]] was approached by The Judge and asked to join forces with the family as they may be able to help her.
+In [[The Green Shaft]] brothel, whilst under the influence of a drink that [[Scouse]] spiked, [[Wren]] was approached by [[The Judge]] and asked to join forces with the family as they may be able to help her.
 The Judge visited Wren the same evening.

 In the swamp of Perolus, the party met [[../Other NPCs/Key]].
 When [[Swamp Potato]] tried to discuss [[../Other NPCs/Fortadayne|Fortadayne]] more with Wren, [[../Other NPCs/Key]] hopped over, and revealed that she not only knows knows him, but that he also lives at her home along with someone called [[JoJo]].
 When the party follow [[../Other NPCs/Key]] to look at a statue of [[../Champions of Tara/Ramiel]], Wren instead went deeper into the forest and called out to [[../Jaster's Family/The Judge|The Judge]].

+Wren made a deal with The Judge agreeing that she would take an unknown liquid and pour it into the well at [[../Snowcoat/Snowcoat|Snowcoat]], in return for reclaiming some of her memories.
+The Judge showed her visions of her final moments before she died.
+For Wren a fog cleared, just as it had done for [[../Champions of Tara/Ramiel|Ramiel]] when [[Ellie Smith]] entered his mind, showing that she was not shot in the eye with an arrow, but pierced by [[Aenar]]'s sword.

 **Wren's Rules**
 1. Trust nobody